Table of Contents

 While there are similarities between saving and investing, there are also very important distinctions.

 • When you save, you are putting your money in a secure place.
-A bank account, with Federal Deposit Insurance Corporation, or FDIC, or NCUA (National Credit Union Administration) insurance, is a great example of this.
-You will be insured for up to $250,000 per account holder, per ownership category, per insured institution.
+A bank account that offers Federal Deposit Insurance Corporation, or FDIC, or NCUA (National Credit Union Administration) insurance is a great example of this.
+You will be insured for up to $250,000 per account holder, per account ownership category, per insured institution in the very rare instance of a bank failure.
 And in many cases, you will be earning some interest.

 • With investments, you have the opportunity to grow your money significantly over time.
 For almost 100 years, the average return on the stock market has averaged 10%.
 However, it could be higher or it could be lower.
-And your funds are not insured, so you could withdraw funds at a moment where the economy is in a downturn and you experience a loss.
+And your funds are not insured, so you might wind up withdrawing funds at a moment where the economy is in a downturn and you experience a loss.

 Because of this element of uncertainty, it’s wise to understand the distinction between saving and investing.